-This intervention class is specifically designed to help students overcome prior gaps in learning mathematical concepts.
-Students may receive help and support within this class.
-To stay up to date with mathematical concepts being taught in their current math class.
-This class will consist of assessments in targeted practice to overcome existing struggles in mathematics.
-Students will receive individualized attention and structured plans for growth and improvement.
-Math Lab is not intended to be a study hall class to simply catch up with homework.
+This intervention class is specifically designed to stay up to date with mathematical concepts being taught in their current math class.
+Students may receive help and support from a math teacher within this class.
+Math Lab is not primarily a study hall class to simply catch up with homework.
 Students may sign up for this class or may be assigned to this class for small periods of time at the request of counselors, teachers, and parents.
+To gain daily credit, students must attend and remain on task.
+Classes will be capped at 18 students per period.